 (Obstetrical outcomes, thrombosis of pregnancy, urogynaecology, endometriosis, adenomyosis, myoma uteri and operative minimal invasive techniques)

-2. To maintain research support functions for the women’s Departments at the Women and Children’s Division (Department of Gynaecology and Department of Gynecology) at the Oslo University Hospital, located at Ullevål.
+2. To maintain research support functions for the Division of Gynaecology and Obstetrics at the Oslo University Hospital, located at Ullevål and Rikshospitalet.
 This includes advising researchers within and outside of the organization, research counselling for the administrative managers, research education, quality assurance of clinical studies and internal procedures, staff and support functions for the research group (human resources, economy, and administration), web editing for The Research Handbook (Oslo University Hospital), as well as maintaining web pages for research activities.